Clematrics/n-queens/readme.md

 - Eat some cookies while it compiles (it might take two or three minutes to gather all packages necessary and to compile everything)
 - To run, you can either launch the program from the `target\release` folder, or use the command `cargo run --release -- [program args]`

-## Options' details
+## Options details

 ### Strategy

-Each exploration of the solutions' space is managed by a strategy.
-A strategy will partition the solutions' space in batches.
+Each exploration of the solutions space is managed by a strategy.
+A strategy will partition the solutions space in batches.
 Each batches consist of (eventually partial) solutions which are all displayed by the driver.
 When a batch ends, the driver will wait for the user if such interaction is enabled.

 - `AllSteps`: Each batch holds the next partial solution.
 - `SolutionsWithSteps`: Each batch holds the all partial solutions until a complete solution is found.
 Thus, all partial solutions will be displayed, and once a complete solution is found, it is displayed and the driver eventually wait for the user.
 - `OnlySolutions`: Each batch holds the next complete solution.
 No partial solution is ever shown.
 - `OnlyCount`: The batch is empty, and no solution is displayed.
-However, the solutions' space is still fully explored to count the solutions.
+However, the solutions space is still fully explored to count the solutions.

 ### Interaction Mode

 - `NoInteraction`: All solutions selected by the strategy option are displayed one after the other
-- `WaitUser`: Wait some input from the user to continue the exploration of the solutions' space after a batch is finished.
+- `WaitUser`: Wait some input from the user to continue the exploration of the solutions space after a batch is finished.
 - `WaitOrTimeout`: Not yet implemented.
 If selected, will behave like `WaitUser`